Alexandra Billings: Stage work

 In the early 1980s, Billings worked under the stage name Shanté at the famed Baton Show Lounge in Chicago, Illinois, where she impersonated Barbra Streisand, Judy Garland, and Liza Minnelli.
 Winning a series of beauty contests, she was named Miss Wisconsin, Miss New York, Miss Chicago, Miss Illinois, and Miss Florida.
 She also served as a judge of the Miss Continental pageant in 2000 and 2001.

 Most of Billings' professional work has been in Chicago theaters, most notably The Bailiwick Theater, Light Opera Works, Court Theatre, and Steppenwolf Theatre.
 She has collaborated on plays with such notable authors as Larry Kramer, Tina Landau, and Jamie Pachino.
 She has received one Joseph Jefferson Award and five After Dark Awards for her work in Chicago Theatre.
-Her one-person autobiographical show toured to Boston, Chicago, Los Angeles and off Broadway.
+Her one-woman autobiographical show toured to Boston, Chicago, Los Angeles and off Broadway.
 She is a former artistic associate of About Face Theatre.
 She performed in a pair of Billy Bermingham-written satirical farces at the Torso Theatre during the 1990s titled Shannen Doherty Shoots a Porno: A Shockumentary and Cannibal Cheerleaders on Crack, starring in the latter.

 Billings is also a professional singer who performs in theaters and nightclubs throughout the United States.
 She recorded her second CD, The Story Goes On, in 2003.
 She was a recipient of the New York MAC Hanson Award for Cabaret Artist of the Year in 2004.

 Billings has appeared in an autobiographical show, "S/He and Me".
 In fall 2018, she also appeared in The Nap at Manhattan Theatre Club, and is one of the first openly trans people to be cast in a trans role on Broadway.

 In September 2019, it was announced that Billings would play the role of Madame Morrible in the Broadway musical Wicked.
 She is the first openly transgender person to star in the show.
 After the closure of Broadway during the COVID-19 pandemic, Billings appeared with several other performers on Good Morning America in fall 2021 to announce the return of several shows to Broadway, including Wicked.
 Billings resumed performing the role of Morrible when Wicked reopened on Broadway in September 2021, and stayed in the show until January 30, 2022.